adrianmihalko/ch340g-ch34g-ch34x-mac-os-x-driver/README.md

 ## Troubleshooting

-Note: **disabling System Integrity Protection is no longer necessary**, as the current drivers are now properly signed by the OEM.
+Note: **disabling System Integrity Protection is no longer necessary**, as the current drivers are properly signed by the OEM.
 If you're having problems, they're almost certainly not related to SIP.
 The instructions below are left only for reference purposes.

-If you update to current drivers, [**it is strongly recommended that you re-enable SIP.**](https://developer.apple.com/library/content/documentation/Security/Conceptual/System_Integrity_Protection_Guide/ConfiguringSystemIntegrityProtection/ConfiguringSystemIntegrityProtection.html)
+If you had previously disabled it (*especially* if you did so completely), [**you are strongly encouraged to fully re-enable SIP.**](https://developer.apple.com/library/content/documentation/Security/Conceptual/System_Integrity_Protection_Guide/ConfiguringSystemIntegrityProtection/ConfiguringSystemIntegrityProtection.html)

 If, and only if, the device is not recognized after the installation (or you cannot install the driver), please disable *System Integrity Protection*: